-A Town House in Masarac / Atheleia Arquitectura
+Town House / Atheleia Arquitectura

 Engineering: Codi Estudi

 Text description provided by the architects.
-The access to the property is facing north, from “el Mont” Street, and the first construction we meet is the old barn.
+The access to the property is facing north, and the first construction we meet is the old barn.
 We walk through the patio area, used as a garden and chicken coop.
 We access the main building through a ramp which consists of two floors: the lower one for livestock and the upper one used as living quarters.

 Facing south, we find the orchard area and views towards the Empordà plains and the Gulf of Roses.
 The old town’s urban pattern follows the same logic: a mosaic of stone walls and a cross relationship of street-house-orchards-views.
 Then, the first step of the restoration is the analysis of the stone walls and the adaptation of the design to the pre-existing construction values.